 Chemo Brain Could Be Worse With This Type of Chemo DrugThe Breast Cancer Site

-Researchers noted brain functions in 62 breast cancer survivors with an average age of 55 who stopped undergoing treatments at least two years before their participation in the study.
+Researchers noted brain functions in 62 breast cancer survivors.
+They had an average age of 55 and all stopped undergoing treatments at least 2 years before their participation in the study.
 Of the 62 women, 20 had anthracycline-based chemotherapy as a primary treatment, 19 received nonanthracycline regimens of chemotherapy and 23 had no chemo whatsoever, according to Medical Xpress.
 Doctors then found ways to measure the cognitive abilities of these former breast cancer patients.

 Participants enrolled in classes at Stanford University from 2008 to 2014, and researchers conducted the analysis during this period.
 These breast cancer survivors underwent a battery of tests, including standard psychological tests that measure brain function and MRI scans to look at the brain’s signalling network, notes JAMA Oncology.
 The results of these tests led to some alarming conclusions.

 Women treated with anthracycline chemotherapy drugs had lower verbal memory skills compared to other forms of chemotherapy or no chemotherapy at all.
 This includes the ability to immediately remember facts.
 MRIs indicated that connections in the brain were lower in patients treated with chemotherapy compared to those who received no chemo during treatment for breast cancer, which means the brain processes information less efficiently after undergoing chemo.
 Patients self-reported greater psychological distress due to chemo treatments versus nonchemotherapy regimens.